flexboni/flutter_tutorial/README.md

 ## Note

 - you’ll want to use Flutter’s “profile” or “release” build modes.
-For more details, see [Flutter’s build modes](#https://flutter.dev/docs/testing/build-modes)
+For more details, see [Flutter’s build modes](https://flutter.dev/docs/testing/build-modes)
-- Important: If you’re concerned about the package size of your app, see [Measuring your app’s size](#https://flutter.dev/docs/perf/app-size)
+- Important: If you’re concerned about the package size of your app, see [Measuring your app’s size](https://flutter.dev/docs/perf/app-size)
+- This codelab is part 1 of a two-part codelab.
+You can find part 2 on [Google Developers Codelabs](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt2/#0) (as well as a copy of this codelab, part 1).